OpenAssetIO/OpenAssetIO/contributing/CODING_STANDARDS.md

 fixture, and configuring the dependencies between fixtures and tests (including other fixtures), respectively.

+In particular, the `openassetio_add_test_target` function will add a `LABEL` property with the value `"Test"`, which is useful for disambiguating fixtures from tests.

 ### Python

 Where feasible, Python unit test cases should use a class for each unit,